shashi/FileTrees.jl/page/tree-manipulation.md

 ## `mv` and `cp`

-`mv` and `cp` not only allow you to move and copy nodes within a `FileTree` but also merge many files by copying them to the same path!
+`mv` and `cp` not only allow you to move or copy nodes within a `FileTree` but also merge many files by copying them to the same path.

 The signature of `mv` is `mv(tree::FileTree, r::Regex, s::SubstitutionString; combine)`.

 For every file in `tree` whose path matches the regular expression `r`, rewrite its path as decided by `s`.
+All paths are to be matched with delimiter `/` on all platforms (including Windows).

 `combine` is a callback that is called with the values of two files when a file is moved to an already existing or already created path.
+By default it is set to error on name clashes where either of the nodes has a non-null value.

 `s` can be a SubstitutionString, which is conveniently constructed using the [`s""` string macro](https://docs.julialang.org/en/v1/base/strings/#Base.@s_str).